cyates559/mote-broker/README.md

 Mote is an expansion/modification of the MQTT protocol.
 You can read more about MQTT at https://mqtt.org/.
 The mote broker is a lot like an API server, but without any custom code needed, no plugins, no boilerplate, it works right out of the box..
 There's a database, but if you want models, they would only need to be defined on the client side..

-# The basics of MQTT and Mote - An example
+# The basics of MQTT and Mote - an example
 In Mote and MQTT you can publish messages like so:
 ```
 topic=light/bedroom/set_on, data=1, retain=False